q335r49/microviche/README.md

 **r** | Shift view down 1 row (1 line)
 **R** | Shift view up 1 Row (1 line)
-**C** | Shift view so that cursor is Centered horizontally **M** | Shift view so that cursor is at the vertical Middle of the screen
+**C** | Shift view so that cursor is Centered horizontally **M** | Shift view so that cursor is at the Middle line of the screen

 These commands work much like normal mode commands.
 For example, `* Heading#WarningMsg#sjjj` or `* Heading#WarningMsg#s3j` will both shift the view left by one split and move the cursor down 3 lines.
-Note that `s` will never cause the cursor to move offscreen: for example, `45s` will not actually pan left 45 splits but only enough to push the cursor right edge.
+Note that `s` will never cause the cursor to move offscreen: for example, `45s` will not actually pan left 45 splits but only enough to push the cursor to the right edge.

-That when a movement is defined for a block, the snap to grid command (**F10**,**.**) will execute that motion.
+When movement syntax is defined for a block, snap to grid (**F10**,**.**) will execute that command.